 What should I eat before an early morning game?

-Easy to digest high carb foods include
+Easy to digest high carb foods for breakfast before a game include

 - Granola and yogurt

 For early morning games, eat a light breakfast with high carbohydrate options like oatmeal, banana + fig bar, granola and low fat greek yogurt, smoothie, toast and peanut butter, bagel and cream cheese or pancakes.

 Is it good to play soccer on an empty stomach?